pankajga/angular-learning/sets/set2.md

 Angular does not apply any sort of view encapsulation meaning that any styles specified for the component are actually globally applied and can affect any HTML element present within the application.
 This mode is essentially the same as including the styles into the HTML itself.

-# flatmap vs switchmap vs concatmap
+# Q. flatmap vs switchmap vs concatmap
 switchMap, mergeMap, concatMap and exhaustMap are rxjs flattening operatators. https://dev.to/hssanbzlm/switchmap-mergemap-concatmap-and-exhaustmap-like-you-have-never-seen-109o
 ### Merge Map